tramiNGY/holbertonschool-hbnb/part2/hbnb/README.md

 To run the test suite, use the following command in the root directory of your project:
 python -m app.tests.<file_name>
+Each test case checks for correct status codes **(200 OK, 201 Created, 400 Bad Request, 404 Not Found)**

 ## AUTHORS